Need help dealing with high school burnout? Stand out from competition and enroll in our college application boot camp to get the help you need.

 Preventing burnout is all about managing stress successfully.
 The key word here is managing, not eliminating.
-We do not aim to eliminate stress because it is a natural part of life that most everyone can never fully rid of.
+We do not aim to eliminate stress because it is a natural part of life that almost everyone faces.
 It is natural that, as a high school student, you may feel pressure.

 After all, your future is partly influenced by your current choices and performance in school.
 In some ways, stress is good since it indicates that you care about something.
 But it does not mean you have to let your stress become so big that it leads to burnout.
 The following are some ways you can try to better manage stress and prevent burnout:

 Part of stress is psychological.
 If you always feel like you are in a rat race, that you never feel “caught up” or doing enough, then you will be frustrated and feel unsuccessful, even if you have accomplished a lot.
 Be reasonable (and kind) with yourself.
 Set realistic goals that you can check off your list and be invigorated by.

 Always allow time for “the basics”

 The basics mean sleep, diet, and “free time” to relax and do something that you enjoy (and is not a requirement).

 Figure out how many hours of sleep are ideal for you and maximize your energy level.
 It may be seven, eight, or nine hours.
 Then, make sure your schedule allows that that many hours of sleep.

 It may be helpful to create a bedtime routine if you have difficulty sleeping.
 A routine acts as a signal for your body, telling it when it should start slowing down for rest.